STAFF

 • Suraiya Sharker (she/her) Organizing Director

-• Yashna Padamsee (she/her) Healing Justice and Leadership Development
+• Yashna Padamsee (she/her) Director of Infrastructure & Leadership

 Yashna Maya Padamsee is a first generation south asian immigrant queer femme raised in and by the US South.
 Yashna has spent 19+ years supporting social movements through creating innovative infrastructure and sharing liberatory healing practices.
 She uses organizing, art making, somatics and yoga for healing and transformation at the intersections of immigration, labor, gender + sexuality and bodily autonomy.
 Yashna enjoys watching good (and not so good) TV shows, eating dumplings or dal with her partner Ang, and taking their sweet dog Monkey on a walk at sunset at the river.